 - The database table is assumed to be identical to that of the OCSP UNID/FNR implementation (often the same database).

 - A Unid datasource called java:/UnidDS is configured in the application server.
-Note that this must be a 'no-tx-datasource', just like the OCSP publisher datasource.
-For information on how to create this manually, see OCSP Management.
+Note that this must be a 'no-tx-datasource', as specified by setting jta=false in the datasource configuration above.

-- A CMP Certificate Request is performed with KeyId holding a Certificate Profile with name "pppp-pppp-..."
+- A Certificate Request is performed with KeyId holding a Certificate Profile with name "pppp-pppp-..."

 - The Certificate Request contains a DN serialNumber attribute holding the ll-digit FNR + 5-digt LRA according to the following: